Catoctin Creek Bridge

 The Catoctin Creek Bridge crosses over Catoctin Creek in Loudoun County, Virginia.

 It currently carries Virginia Route 673, also known as Featherbed Lane.
-The bridge was originally located at a crossing of nearby Goose Creek, carrying the Leesburg Turnpike, later Virginia State Route 7, but was relocated in 1932 to its present location at Catoctin Creek.
+Originally located at a crossing of nearby Goose Creek, carrying the Leesburg Turnpike, it was later Virginia State Route 7, but was relocated in 1932 to its present location.

-The Catoctin Creek Bridge was placed on the National Register of Historic Places on June 24, 1974.
+It was placed on the National Register of Historic Places on June 24, 1974.